What to expect on a Vietnam holiday

 A delicious way to experience Vietnam is to get to know the culture through the cuisine.
 Vietnamese food is a tasty blend of fragrant herbs and subtle spices.
 Crisp vegetables, zingy salads, sizzling meats and rice noodles are plentiful.
 For an authentic taste of local life, pull up a small stool at one of the many local hangouts in Hanoi’s Old Quarter and enjoy some fresh spring rolls washed down with a Hanoi beer!
 Not sure where the best place is to grab a bite to eat?
 Generally, the more locals who are tucking in for a meal, the better the food!

 So whether you want to experience Hanoi’s Old Quarter by cyclo ride, cycle through the Vietnamese countryside in search of pagodas, venture through caves in Tam Coc, eat like a local or practice Tai Chi at sunrise surrounded by the emerald waters of Ha Long Bay, all with the help of a local expert guide, TD active Holidays has what you are looking for!
-Our holidays to Vietnam includes all this and so much more as you embark on a cultural adventure from North to South.
+Our Explore Vietnam holiday includes all this and so much more as you embark on a cultural adventure from North to South.